Treefrog/Handbook/Manual/vacations.md

 After three years, these holidays become regular holiday days - they do not get appended, but resolved into the regular calendar.

-On termination of employment, "holiday days" accrued as "education days" are not payable.
+On termination of employment, "education days" unused are not payable.

 These days are not for public discussion and may only be granted by the CEO during initial contractual negotiation before starting at Treefrog.